Meet Our Team

 Tom leads Stray Dog Institute and serves as the program officer for the philanthropic work of related entities.
 To create a more compassionate food system, he leverages decades of experience providing foresight, strategy, and innovation services to global companies contributing to the food and agriculture value chain—from agricultural inputs and agrotechnology to restaurants and retail.
 Before joining Stray Dog Institute in 2018, Tom started and sold two companies: Social Technologies (1999–2008) and Give.com (2012–2014).
 He earned an M.S. in Studies of the Future from the University of Houston’s Clear Lake campus, near the Johnson Space Center, and a B.S. in Political Science from Texas A&M University.

-Laura serves Stray Dog Institute as Research Manager, acting as staff scientist.
+Laura serves Stray Dog Institute as Research Director, acting as staff scientist.
 She identifies research objectives, produces research reports and online posts, and coordinates research staff and outside contributors.
 Before joining Stray Dog in 2020, Laura supported food system sustainability and meat reduction campaigns around the world at Greenpeace International.
 She holds a Ph.D. in Environmental Science, Policy, and Management from UC Berkeley with a focus on political ecology of food systems.
 Throughout her career, Laura has used participatory social science research to reveal untold stories and elevate sustainability and justice narratives in food and farming.
 Laura is passionate about healing our food system to bring about a kind, green, and equitable future.

-Lauren is the Food System Program Manager for Stray Dog Institute.
+Lauren is the Food Systems Program Director for Stray Dog Institute.
 In her role, Lauren manages SDI’s working groups on Checkoff Programs, Farm Transformation, and Factory Farm Gas and helps develop and execute SDI’s food system-related grant making, activities, and strategy.
 Lauren joined SDI in 2019 after graduating from Yale University with a BA in Environmental Studies and a concentration in Food and Agriculture.
 She previously worked for the Yale Sustainable Food Program for three years as a Senior Advisor, Farm Manager, and Volunteer Coordinator, leading community engagement in food systems learning.
 Lauren’s work is motivated by a deep caring for people, animals, and the environment.

-Chuck is Co-founder and Board Chair of Stray Dog Capital, Stray Dog Institute, and Stray Dog Policy.
+Chuck is Co-founder and Board Chair of Stray Dog Capital and Stray Dog Institute.
 He also serves as Executive Board Chair at Companion Protect, Director of GlassWall Syndicate, Vice Chair at Asurion, and a board member at Gathered Foods Corporation and BlueNalu.
 Chuck is a board member at The Humane Society of the United States and chairs the boards of Great Plains SPCA and the Humane Society Legislative Fund.
 Along with his wife Jennifer, he co-founded The Quinn Foundation and Ringo’s Fund, private foundations dedicated to building a more compassionate world for animals, people, and the environment.
 Chuck follows a vegan lifestyle and is motivated by the need to support supply-side changes that contribute to sustainable food systems transformation.